Tuning-Free Online Robust Principal Component Analysis through Implicit Regularization: Tuning-free orpca

-We apply implicit regularization methods to individually address each problem, $P_1^{}$, $P_2^{}$, and $P_3^{}$ and hence circumvent tuning $\lambda_1$ and $\lambda_2$.
-In line with \cite{feng2013online}, we alternately optimize $P_1^{}$ and $P_2^{}$ to estimate $\mathbf{e}_t^{}$ and $\mathbf{r}_t^{}$ using the previous estimate of $\mathbf{L}$ until the convergence criterion is met.
-The estimated components are then used to optimize $P_3^{}$ to obtain an updated estimate for $\mathbf{L}$.
-This process relies on the most recently estimated components for each optimization problem.
+We utilize \acrshort{ir} methods to individually address problems $P_1^{}$, $P_2^{}$, and $P_3^{}$, thus circumvent tuning $\lambda_1$ and $\lambda_2$.
+Following \cite{feng2013online}, we alternately optimize $P_1^{}$ and $P_2^{}$ to estimate $\mathbf{e}_t^{}$ and $\mathbf{r}_t^{}$, based on the previous $\mathbf{L}$ estimate, until convergence. $\mathbf{e}_t^{}$ and $\mathbf{r}_t^{}$ then optimize $P_3^{}$, updating $\mathbf{L}$.
+This process relies on the most recent estimates for each optimization problem.
+Crucially, adapting \acrshort{ir} techniques for these specific subproblems within the \acrshort{orpca} framework requires a novel approach.
+The optimization for each sub-problem employs specific early stopping criteria, crucial for achieving \acrshort{ir}.
+The precise stopping rule details for each algorithm are provided in the Appendix.
 The overall approach is summarized in Algorithm \ref{alg:ORPCA_AlgorithmPureIR}.
 In the following subsections, we discuss the solutions for each of these sub-optimization problems.